Drafting a European patent application

 Results of the novelty search

-We receive the results of the novelty search from the European Patent Office within 6 to 11 months.
+We usually receive the results of the novelty search from the European Patent Office within 6 to 11 months.
 We then report these results back to you along with a brief analysis.
-You may then request further study of the novelty search for an additional fee and advice on the chances of your European patent application being granted.
+You may then request further study of the novelty search for an additional fee and advice regarding the chances of your European patent application being granted.

 European patent applications – Prosecution